AnirudhJ3/Music-Sentiment-Recognition/README.md

 ## Notes
 - The project provides basic implementations of LSTM and Transformer models for music sentiment analysis.
 Further customization and optimization may be required based on specific use cases and requirements.
-- Due to the resource-intensive nature of training Transformer models, it's recommended to utilize powerful hardware or cloud computing resources for optimal performance.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-For any questions or inquiries, please contact [your email address].